-Split enrolments involving private vocational/trade post-secondary institutions are not permitted.

-Under Government of Canada criteria, a student is not normally permitted to split enrolment between three post-secondary institutions.
-However, the financial aid office may use discretion, providing the home post-secondary institution is willing to follow the procedures outlined above in this section.
+- Split enrolments involving private vocational/trade post-secondary institutions are not permitted; - Split enrolments between three postsecondary institutions.
+However, the financial aid office may use discretion, providing the home post-secondary institution is willing to follow the procedures outlined above in this section; or - Students taking courses at two campuses of the same post-secondary institution are not considered to be in a split enrolment situation.

-Section 8: Unclassified Studies and Qualifying Years
+3. Unclassified Studies and Qualifying Years